-While aspiring lead guitarists really should take the time to learn all five patterns of the pentatonic scale, even if you only know one, you can make your solos much better by keeping three tips in mind.
+While aspiring lead guitarists really should take the time to learn all five patterns of the pentatonic scale, even if you only know the first position of the Am pentatonic, you can make your guitar solos much better by keeping a few tips in mind.

 Article continues past the image.